khan-synergisticit/vacapp/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+In this repo, I will try to demonstrate how to develope a full-stack app hosted on AWS.
+There are certainly more efficient method for full-stack developement such as deploying MERN, but the goal here is to incorporate all the components of Synergistic IT's sessions on one platform.

+[Java Spring -> MongoDB Atlas -> NodeJS/Express/React ] -> AWS.
 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com)

 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.